Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (118 days) in the period of the last 5 years, the average time in days below previous high water mark of 574 days of iShares Core U.S. Aggregate Bond ETF is greater, thus worse.
+• The average time in days below previous high water mark over 5 years of iShares Core U.S. Aggregate Bond ETF is 595 days, which is greater, thus worse compared to the benchmark SPY (119 days) in the same period.

-• During the last 3 years, the average days under water is 181 days, which is greater, thus worse than the value of 45 days from the benchmark.
+• During the last 3 years, the average days under water is 185 days, which is higher, thus worse than the value of 46 days from the benchmark.

 Performance (YTD)